‘Spider-Man: Across the Spider-Verse’ slings back into box office top spot while ‘The Flash’ drops

 “Spider-Verse” beat out “Elemental,” which took second place for the second week in a row with an estimated $18.5 million.
 The film held on to the spot after experiencing Pixar’s worst three-day opening last week.

 No other film had such a dramatic drop than “The Flash” with $15.2 million for the big-budget offering.
-The second week output for the DC and Warner Bros superhero film, starring Ezra Miller, fell off by 72% after opening with a subpar $55 million.
+The second-week output for the DC and Warner Bros superhero film, starring Ezra Miller, fell off by 72% after opening with a subpar $55 million.

-So far, the numbers “The Flash” has accumulated haven’t measured up for a movie with a $200 million production budget.
-Some are crediting the film’s struggles to the Miller’s off-screen behavior that has included arrests and misconduct.
+So far, the numbers “The Flash” have accumulated haven’t measured up for a movie with a $200 million production budget.
+Some are crediting the film’s struggles to Miller’s off-screen behavior that has included arrests and misconduct.
 The actor has apologized and sought mental health treatment.

+“Sometimes it’s not the opening weekend that tells the whole story — particularly with ‘Elemental,” Dergarabedian said.
+“It’s more about the challenges that can sometimes face a movie like ‘The Flash’ that are multifaceted, and it’s very difficult to overcome.”

 “The Flash” barely edged out “No Hard Feelings,” starring Jennifer Lawrence and Andrew Barth Feldman.
-The raunchy comedy, which opened in fourth place with $15.1 million, tells a story about a teen’s parents who hired a woman (Lawrence) to date and boost his confidence.
+The Sony R-rated comedy, which opened in fourth place with $15.1 million, tells a story about a teen’s parents who hired a woman (Lawrence) to date and boost his confidence.

+With “Spider-Verse” and “No Hard Feelings,” Dergarabedian said Sony should be pleased about the turnout for both films.

 “Transformers: Rise of the Beasts” came in fifth place with $11.6 million in its third week with a total $122.9 million.
 It placed ahead of Wes Anderson’s “Asteroid City,” which did better than expected with $9 million.